-Reception Class at Clifton High School governs the 2021 Early Years Foundation Stage Curriculum which places a strong emphasis on exploration, investigation, discovery and problem-solving which is reinforced through the implementation of an Adventure programme as well as a variety of regular community-driven trips and visits.
+Reception Class at Clifton High School governs the Early Years Foundation Stage Curriculum which places a strong emphasis on exploration, investigation, discovery and problem-solving.
+This is reinforced through the implementation of an Adventure programme as well as a variety of regular community-driven trips and visits.

 - Communication and language